pegasystems/pega-helm-charts/charts/backingservices/charts/autopilot/README.md

 ## Connecting Pega Infinity with Autopilot Service

-After deploying the Autopilot Service, configure your Pega Infinity environment to connect to it by creating a Dynamic System Setting (DSS).
+After deploying the Autopilot Service, configure your Pega Infinity environment to connect to it.
+There are two ways to do this.

-### Steps
+### Option 1: Dynamic System Setting (DSS)

 1. Log in to Pega Infinity as an administrator.
 2. Navigate to **Records > SysAdmin > Dynamic System Settings** and create a new DSS with the following details: